Engineering Computation

 Typed converter maps effluent to RO influent

-Converter transforms QSDsan effluent (mASM2d basis) to WaterTAP influent (MCAS basis) with provenance tracking and estimated-field annotation.
+Converter transforms ASM2D effluent (mASM2d basis) to WaterTAP MCAS influent for the downstream RO stage with provenance tracking and estimated-field annotation.
+The handoff carries the full balance report so credibility does not silently degrade.

 4